 - One morning a week is dedicated for didactics to deepen trainee's basic knowledge of sleep neurobiology and sleep medicine and includes:

 - Lectures presented by senior staff

 - Specialty guest lectures including maxillofacial surgery, ENT surgery, sleep dentistry, and others

 - Journal club with a formal curriculum

-- Research lectures
+- Research lectures and regular research meetings

 - Sleep medicine grand rounds